emilyriehl/yoneda/src/simplicial-hott/07-discrete.rzk.md

 # Discrete types

-These formalisations correspond to Section 7 of RS17 paper.
+These formalisations correspond to Section 7 of the RS17 paper.

 This is a literate `rzk` file: